Alphaomegainfinity/VBA-challenge/README.md

 # VBA-challenge
 VBA challenge

+The VBA code has been uploaded.

-The Excel file with the Macro Enable function to allow open to access the full data as well as the source code
+The original Excel file size with the macro code was too big and couldn't upload to this Github so you can access the file via this Google Drive link: https://drive.google.com/drive/folders/1Slrw1g9mgye6iD5W0TwZh2eYmIUiVruy?usp=sharing

 The picture file 2018 is the answer for year 2018.
 Similarly other files for year 2019 and 2020